top of page

 What Goes In Green Smoothies?

-What makes a green smoothie?
 Short answer is plantbased ingredients like green vegetables, mainly leafy greens, herbs and other veggies rich in green coloured phytonutrients.
 Lots of people usually add bananas to improve the texture and taste, in addition to berries, kiwi, mango and other tasty fruit like pineapple. if you are diabetic like me, you can substitute low calorie steamed cauliflower, sweet potato, raw or cooked oats, or creamed quinoa for bananas to create that soft serve-like consistency in green smoothies.
 This is great idea to provide variety and not just rely on super sweet bananas to flavour your smoothies every time.

 Key Ingredients Used

 Typically, smoothies are made with a combination of fresh fruit, vegetables, and a liquid such as milk or water.
 The wholefood ingredients are blended together to create a thick and creamy beverage.
 Smoothies can be customised to fit any dietary needs or preferences, whether you are plantbased or not.
-With a variety of flavors and combinations, there is something for everyone to enjoy.
+With a variety of flavours and combinations, there is something for everyone to enjoy.

 1. Milk or water: the liquid you use can be simple tap water or something more nutrient-rich like coconut water, dairy or plantbased milk.